 Mariposa Grove is also open although the road may not be accessible with vehicles.
 The road closes in December and usually opens in April in Yosemite but again it depends on the weather.
 The road there is just two miles, so it is easy enough to walk.
 Just don’t forget to bring snowshoes.

 Yosemite weather in April means that some roads are closed.
-Glacier Point Road closes in winter and it usually opens sometime in May which means that you are unable to drive to Glacier Point until then.
+Glacier Point Road closes in winter months January, February and March and it usually opens sometime in May or June which means that you are unable to drive to Glacier Point until then.
 If you are desperate to see it and a great hiker then all hope is not lost.

 There are a few trails that lead up to Glacier Point.
 They are strenuous hikes and long, around 18 miles.
 Be prepared for ice and snow at the top too.
-In fact, these trails are only suitable for experienced hikers.
+In fact, these trails are only suitable for experienced hikers itinerary.

 Hotels Open at Yosemite National Park, April

 Figuring out where to stay in Yosemite leaves you with quite a few options.
-With fewer crowds visiting Yosemite in April means that prices are not as high as in the summer months.
+With fewer crowds visiting Yosemite in April means that prices are not as high as in the summer months, July and August.
 That being said, it is important to make a reservation in advance as many of the hotels in Yosemite fill up fast.